Quantum state transfer in a XX chain with impurities: Entanglement of the eigenstates

 Actually, the data shown in Figure \ref{concurrence01} corresponds too to $C_{1,2}(\rho_{E_{N}}(\alpha))$, this can be seen by the following argument.

-As in the case of the IPR, the concurrence $C_{12}$ for eigen-states with symmetrical eigen-energies respect to zero ($E_{j}$ and $E_{N-j+1}$) is the same.
+As in the case of the IPR, the concurrence $C_{12}$ for eigenstates with symmetrical eigenenergies respect to zero ($E_{j}$ and $E_{N-j+1}$) is the same.
 From Eqs.~(\ref{psi-simetricos-1}) and (\ref{c12-energia-coe}), it is straightforward to demonstrate the latter affirmation where

 since

 Following with the analysis of the entanglement between the first two spin in the chain, we calculate the concurrence of the states with energies inside the bands.
 Figure~\ref{concurrence03} shows $C_{12}(\rho_{E_{j}})$ as a function of $\alpha$ for $j=2,\ldots,M$.
 Note that the same scenario is observed for $C_{12}(\rho_{E_{j}})$ with $j=N-1,\ldots,M+1$.